Marriage Counseling & Insurance Coverage — Cost of Services

 Four (4) hour Couples/Marriage Intensive $620.00 (Deposit required)

-Couples Intensives are designed give a focused enriching experience – like a 50,000 mile check up and preventative maintenance.
+Couples Intensives are designed to give a focused, enriching experience – like a 50,000-mile check-up and preventative maintenance.
 What a great gift to give your marriage!
-And for others that might be hurting and their marriage is on the “ropes”, this is an opportunity to have an intense intervention; to assess the problems, to lay the needed groundwork and to introduce new styles of personal interaction.
-This is a great resource for bringing hope and direction for relationships that have been on a “down hill slide”.
+And for others who might be hurting and whose marriage is on the “ropes,” this is an opportunity for an intensive intervention: to assess the problems, lay the necessary groundwork, and introduce new styles of personal interaction.
+This is a great resource for bringing hope and direction for relationships that have been on a “downhill slide”.

-For more information about working with one of VCFR’s skilled marriage counselors, please give us a call at our Charlottesville office at 434 973-5640 or in Staunton at 540 885-3481.
+For more information about working with one of VCFR’s skilled marriage counselors, please give us a call at our Charlottesville office at 434 973-5640.

 If you don’t get help with VCFR — Get help somewhere!